theory/justatheory/content/post/past/db/pg/comparing-relations.md

     #          have: (3,Larry,t)
     #          want: (3,Larry,f)

-So there’s a useful diagnostic, ordering is preserved, no temporary tables are created, and the data is fetched directly from its sources (tables or functions or whatever) just as it would be in a straight SQL statement.
-You still have the overhead of PL/pgSQL’s `EXECUTE`, and iterating over the results, but, outside of some sort of `NOT INTERSECT` operator, I don’t see any other way around it.
+So there's a useful diagnostic, ordering is preserved, no temporary tables are created, and the data is fetched directly from its sources (tables or functions or whatever) just as it would be in a straight SQL statement.
+You still have the overhead of PL/pgSQL's `EXECUTE`, and iterating over the results, but, outside of some sort of `NOT INTERSECT` operator, I don't see any other way around it.

 ### The Plan

-So I think I'll actually look at adding support for doing this in two ways: one with prepared statements (or query strings, if that’s what floats your boat) like Epic does, though I'm going to look at avoiding the necessity for something like Epic’s `global()` function.
+So I think I'll actually look at adding support for doing this in two ways: one with prepared statements (or query strings, if that's what floats your boat) like Epic does, though I'm going to look at avoiding the necessity for something like Epic's `global()` function.
 But I'll also add functions to test cursors.
 And maybe a few combinations of these things.

-So, does an approach like this, especially the cursor solution, address Tom’s criticism?
+So, does an approach like this, especially the cursor solution, address Tom's criticism?
 Does it feel more relational?
 Just to rewrite the kind of test Tom originally objected to, it would now look something like this: